-THE HAROLD ADLARD LOVENBERG PRIZE of \$40, established in 1939, is awarded for general excellence, by the staff of the Department of Chemistry, to a member of the junior class in Arts and Sciences with a major in chemistry.
+THE HAROLD ADLARD LOVENBERG PRIZE of \$40, for general excellence in chemistry, was established in 1939 and is awarded by the Department of Chemistry to a member of the junior class in the College of Arts and Sciences with a major in chemistry.

-THE JULIETTE MacMONNIES COURANT PRIZE of approximately \$40 was established in 1921.
+THE JULIETTE MACMONNIES COURANT PRIZE of approximately \$40 was established in 1921.
 It is awarded by the Department of Romance Languages to a woman senior in the College of Arts and Sciences with a major in French who has made the best record for four years with special reference to facility of expression in French.